AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 the different code paths.

--  Strang-splitting: the Strang evolution does the burning on the state for :math:`tt/2`, then updates the hydrodynamics using the burned state, and then does the final :math:`tt/2` burning.
+-  Strang-splitting: the Strang evolution does the burning on the state for :math:`\Delta t/2`, then updates the hydrodynamics using the burned state, and then does the final :math:`\Delta t/2` burning.
 No explicit coupling of the burning and hydro is done.
-Within the Strang code path, there are two methods for doing the hydrodynamics, controlled by .
+Within the Strang code path, there are two methods for doing the hydrodynamics, controlled by castro.do_ctu.

    -  Corner-transport upwind (CTU): this implements the unsplit, characteristic tracing method of :raw-latex:`\cite{colella:1990}`.